JCPB Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on JCPB specifically: IV rank is unavailable in the current snapshot, so regime-based timing for JCPB is inferred from ATM IV at 26.40% alone, with a market-implied 1-standard-deviation move of approximately 7.57% (roughly $3.52 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated JCPB expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on JCPB should anchor to the underlying notional of $46.47 per share and to the trader's directional view on JCPB etf.
+Why this butterfly structure on JCPB specifically: JCPB IV at 21.00% is on the cheap side of its 1-year range, which favors premium-buying structures like a JCPB butterfly, with a market-implied 1-standard-deviation move of approximately 6.02% (roughly $2.78 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated JCPB expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on JCPB should anchor to the underlying notional of $46.22 per share and to the trader's directional view on JCPB etf.

 JCPB butterfly setup

-The JCPB butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With JCPB near $46.47, the first option leg uses a $44.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed JCPB chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The JCPB butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With JCPB at $46.22 on that close, the first option leg uses a $44.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed JCPB chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 JCPB shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |